ROCm/gpu-cluster-networking/reference-architecture/MI3XX/index.rst

 3-tier rail TH5/J3 network
 ------------------------------------------------------------------------------------------------------------------------

-In the 3-tier rail TH5/J3 network design, spine switches replaces a two-tier Jericho3-AI/Ramon3 fabric to enable a larger maximum cluster size, where deeper buffers and scheduled fabric help alleviate congestion in large clusters with only a small latency trade-off.
+In the 3-tier rail TH5/J3 network design, a two-tier Jericho3-AI/Ramon3 fabric replaces the spine switches to enable a larger maximum cluster size, where deeper buffers and scheduled fabric help alleviate congestion in large clusters with only a small latency trade-off.

 3-tier tree TH5/J3 network
 ------------------------------------------------------------------------------------------------------------------------